mapperr/trl/README.md

 Get the repo and run `pipenv install` in it.

-You don't have pipenv installed?
-Shame on you.\
+You don't have pipenv installed? \
 ([Here](https://pipenv.readthedocs.io/en/latest/install/#pragmatic-installation-of-pipenv)
 is how you can get it, but usually is a `pip install --user pipenv`)